 Don't forget to visit the beading terminology page if you need a bit more insight on any new or unfamiliar words you may be learning for the first time.

 From the list of supplies let's begin with the most obvious component to the jewelry...the decorative beads.

-Beads come in a huge variety of shapes, sizes, colors, textures, materials and the list goes on.
-It would be too much if I were to cover it all right here.
+Beads come in various shapes, sizes, colors, textures, materials, and the list goes on.
+It would be too much if we covered it all right here.